Children's Hospital is part of the UPMC family.

-A Brunch for families and siblings will be held on Thursday, August 11 following Registration.
-This event will be held at the Pittsburgh Athletic Association (PAA), located across Lytton Avenue from the Wyndham, from 10:30 a.m. to noon.
+A Brunch for families and siblings will be held on Thursday, August 10, 2017 from 10:30 a.m. – 12:30 p.m. following Registration.
+This event will be held at the Rodef Shalom Congregation at 4905 5th Ave in the Oakland section of Pittsburgh, about 2 miles from Children’s Hospital in Lawrenceville.

 During Brunch, you can meet other families, staff from the Department of Transplant Surgery at Children’s, hospital staff, and representatives from the supportive services that have contributed to camp.
 A short program will be presented to update you on current treatments and outcomes in transplantation.
 An invitation and RSVP will be sent to you after we receive your child’s registration forms.